All Episodes

 This is your day, folks.

-This show is all my well, it's all mine any day, but on Thursday, Monday through Thursday, you got to talk about what I want to talk about if you're going to get on a program.
+Monday through Thursday, this show is all my, well, it's all mine any day, but on Thursday, Monday through Thursday, you got to talk about what I want to talk about if you're going to get on the program.

 And there's one exception.